 If you live near an Embassy or Consulate you can get a Visa there ( I went to the Vietnamese Embassy in Wellington’s Plimmer Tower to get my Vietnam Visa in New Zealand).
 You need a physical passport sized photo taken within the past six months and to fill out a (very basic and unofficial looking) form.

 It cost me NZ $120 in cash for a single entry Vietnam Visa in New Zealand so pays to think about whether you need a multi-entry or just single before you apply.
 There is a discount if you are travelling with family and applying for multiple visas and you need to allow around five working days which they will have your passport for.

 Based on the experience Adventurous Kate had you should check it thoroughly!

 If you live further away and are arriving via air, you can apply to pick up your Visa upon arrival at an International Airport in Vietnam.
 You need to pay in cash with US dollars, have appropriate passport-sized photos with you, and be prepared for a queue but I understand it is MUCH cheaper to do it this way.

-Annoyingly it turns out you currently (until 30 June 2017) are exempt from requiring a Visa if you’re staying up to 15 days and are from France, Italy, Germany, Spain or the UK (I also hold a UK Passport) but I didn’t discover that until I was researching for this post.
-Parts of Asia and the Nordic also have this waiver in place.
+You are exempt from requiring a Visa if you’re staying up to 15 days and are from one of these 24 countries which include the UK.
+I also hold a UK Passport but I didn’t discover that until I was researching for this post.

-This was my first time visiting less developed countries so I made an appointment with The Travel Doctor in Wellington to find out what I needed.
+This was my first time visiting less developed countries so I made an appointment with a travel doctor to find out what I needed.
 I came away immunised against Tetanus, Diphtheria, Hepatitis A and Typhoid, as well as with a Gastro Kit and Insect repellent.

 Have you experienced conflicting advice on requirements to travel somewhere?
 Pin the image below to find this advice later!